sizigia/learn-co-lessons/README.md

     return welcome_message
 ```

-And we can easily change what this points to just by passing through a different string.
+And we can easily change what `traveller` points to just by passing through a different string.

 ```python